IamTheHttp/planet-escape/readme.md

-[ ] The Enemy Planet in the most bottom right is a bit hidden behind the Menu/Help UI [ ] In Mobile, the "Loading level assets" splash screen does not appear [ ] The new user journey looks a bit strange, and the text is cut
+[ ] The Enemy Planet in the most bottom right is a bit hidden behind the Menu/Help UI [ ] In Mobile, the "Loading level assets" splash screen does not appear [ ] The new user journey looks a bit strange, and the text is cut [ ] End of game report -  fighters built/destroyed are incorrect
+    This is due to the fact that we count new fighters, which are sometimes created in bulk

 ---------------
 ##ChangeLog